 Many breast augmentation surgeries use implants to increase breast size and volume.
 Implants can be made of silicone or saline.
-Dr. Appel will discuss both implant options with you, and help you choose the best breast implant for you before your surgery.
+Our surgeons will discuss both implant options with you, and help you choose the best breast implant for you before your surgery.

 Breast augmentation will not lift saggy breasts, and so might be done in conjunction with a breast lift procedure.
 Breast augmentation can help if you desire larger breasts, if your breasts are uneven or vary in shape, or if one or both breasts failed to develop normally.

 What does breast augmentation involve?